 - All forms and applications generate a thank you page or code that is trackable in Google Analytics, and include a noindex, follow tag.

 - Does the site have multiple GA codes installed, or multiple instances of the same one?
 Use the Chrome Tag Assistant to check for hidden ones in external files or via Tag Manager as well.

 - If I do a hostname-filtered search in Google Analytics, do any unexpected domains/subdomains come up in the results?

 - Is Hreflang in place?

-- Has Search Console and GA been set to communicate the service area?
+- Has Google Search Console, Bing Webmaster Tools, and Google Analytics been set to communicate the service area?